brettinternet/react-cooked-bread/README.md

 > I f\*ing love toast, what absolute genius took a bite of bread and was like "cook it again", unreal - [Josh](https://twitter.com/LoserCrew/status/1039294149667770368?s=20)

 TypeScript, extendability, good options and defaults.
-Use our styles, style them uniquely, or bring your own custom components.
+We needed an option that made it easy to bring your own component.
+Use our styles, style them uniquely, or use your own component.

 - [Demo](https://brettinternet.github.io/react-cooked-bread/)
 - [Documentation](https://brettinternet.github.io/react-cooked-bread/quick-start)